redwoodjs/redwoodjs-com-archive/docs/authentication.md

 **NOTE** If you're using Auth0 with Redwood then you must also [create an API](https://auth0.com/docs/quickstart/spa/react/02-calling-an-api#create-an-api) and set the audience parameter, or you'll receive an opaque token instead of the required JWT token.

+The `useRefreshTokens` options is required for automatically extending sessions beyond that set in the initial JWT expiration (often 3600/1 hour or 86400/1 day).

+If you want to allow users to get refresh tokens while offline, you must also enable the Allow Offline Access switch in your Auth0 API Settings as part of setup configuration.
+See: [https://auth0.com/docs/tokens/refresh-tokens](https://auth0.com/docs/tokens/refresh-tokens)

+You can increase security by using refresh token rotation which issues a new refresh token and invalidates the predecessor token with each request made to Auth0 for a new access token.

+Rotating the refresh token reduces the risk of a compromised refresh token.
+For more information, see: [https://auth0.com/docs/tokens/refresh-tokens/refresh-token-rotation](https://auth0.com/docs/tokens/refresh-tokens/refresh-token-rotation).

 > **Including Environment Variables in Serverless Deployment:** in addition to adding the following env vars to your deployment hosting provider, you _must_ take an additional step to include them in your deployment build process.
 Using the names exactly as given below, follow the instructions in [this document](https://redwoodjs.com/docs/environment-variables) to "Whitelist them in your `redwood.toml`".

 ```js